Visit our knowledge base to learn more or get in touch with support.

-There are 12 different particle types.
+Particle Type pop-up: Selects from the several different particle types available.
 See the Particle Type page.

 A value of 0 will set no softness and the sphere will appear distinct.
 Low values give the look of sharp circles.
 High values give a more organic, smooth look.
 A value of 100 will cause the spheres to soften and blend into the surrounding particles.